 To support specific needs in the local community, Lower School students participate in our annual fall Second Harvest Food Drive and our winter program that provides mittens, gloves and hats to area shelters.

 Middle School is an excellent time to instill the volunteer spirit and to provide opportunities for students to serve others.
 In addition, the Middle School applies its monthly character trait to service learning so student can correlate action to the trait.
 To support specific needs in the local community, Middle School students participate in our annual fall Second Harvest Food Drive and our winter program that provides mittens, gloves and hats to area shelters.
 In addition, students in fifth-grade and sixth-grade decorate lunch bags for Meals Wheels and students in seventh-grade and eighth-grade work with Feed the Children.
+Opportunities vary according to grade level and school year.

 Volunteering for community service provides an opportunity for students to develop interpersonal and organizational skills, enhance self-esteem, and gain an understanding of important social issues.
 Therefore, Currey Ingram Academy Upper School requires all students to perform a service-learning project.
 Our goal is to help students develop a habit of volunteering and to assist them in finding the most meaningful service opportunities possible.
 Students will complete 30 hours of service outside of school hours.